-Funding: With continued increases in the size and complexity of caseloads, the ongoing need for management authority, and severe under funding for FY 2004-05 the Judicial Branch received an authorized appropriation from the General Assembly of only \$333,885,323 (excluding Indigent Defense Services and State Bar/Civil Justice Act funds).
-This appropriation represents a mere 2.10% of the entire state budget.
-It is an interesting contrast that the court system collected and distributed more than \$460 million to citizens and government from various fees, fines, forfeitures, appellate division report sales, law enforcement officer and sheriff benefits, and a variety of judgments and awards such as child support (these amounts are detailed on page 18).
+Funding: With continued increases in the size and complexity of caseloads, there is an ongoing need for adequate funding of the Judicial Branch.
+In FY 2005-06, the Judicial Branch received an authorized appropriation from the General Assembly of only \$353,046,078 (excluding Indigent Defense Services and State Bar/Civil Justice Act funds).
+This appropriation represents a mere 2.06% of the entire state budget.
+It is an interesting contrast that the court system collected and distributed more than \$420 million to citizens and government from various fees, fines, forfeitures, appellate division report sales, law enforcement officer and sheriff benefits, and a variety of judgments and awards such as child support (these amounts are detailed on page 18).
 It is critical that adequate funding be provided so that the courts may maintain and improve court operations, ensure quality justice, and provide better service to the public.
-The court system will continue to press for its critical needs in personnel, technology and equipment, and programs and operations.
+The court system will continue to advocate for its critical needs in personnel, technology and equipment, and programs and operations.

 Technology: The challenge of inadequate funding has also required the AOC to reprioritize planned new initiatives and move with measured speed on its modernization plans.
 However, the AOC will continue to maintain the stability and functionality of its existing information systems and infrastructure.
-We continue to enhance our statewide network and enterprise server to improve service, security, and dependability for the 6,000 court personnel and over 2,700 law enforcement officers who use our systems.
-The AOC will strive to always deliver high quality services to all of its users statewide.
+We continue to enhance our statewide network and enterprise server to improve service, security, and dependability and will strive to always deliver high quality services to all of its users statewide.

-Judicial Branch Fiscal Integrity and Accountability: In recent years, efforts to improve the quality of justice administered by the court system have been greatly hampered by inadequate funding provided by the legislature.
-The already under-funded and overstretched court system cannot absorb additional workload without additional resources.
+Judicial Branch Fiscal Integrity and Accountability: The already under-funded and overstretched court system cannot continue to absorb additional workload without additional resources.
 Adequate funding and personnel resources needed to maintain and improve court operations have not been available to the Judicial Branch.
-In addition, improvement is critically needed in the way available resources are allocated and administered as needs change during a fiscal year and over time.
+In addition, improvement is needed in the way available resources are allocated and administered as needs change during a fiscal year and over time.
 The Judicial Branch--the third branch of government--does not have the budgetary flexibility and management authorities necessary to manage and allocate funds appropriated by the General Assembly to best meet the demands of its vast and increasingly complex caseload, and the needs of our citizens.
-Since 2003, the State Judicial Council has considered and endorsed legislation to address these issues.
-Although legislation has not yet been enacted, efforts continue to work with the legislature towards securing authorities for the court system commensurate to an equal and coordinate branch of government.
+Efforts continue to work with the legislature towards securing authorities for the court system commensurate to an equal and coordinate branch of government.